NLeSC/eSalsa-POP/USERGUIDE.md

 ----------------

 The build file used on Cartesius is called bull-gpu-intel.gnu and is located in the directory build.
 Please set POPARCH to bull-gpu-intel, POPDIR to eSalsa-POP, POPEXEDIR to your run directory.
+If you are not running on Cartesius copy bull-gpu-intel and adjust the settings to your local configuration.